federicamilinanni/SBtabVFGEN/README.md

 As a byproduct, this script also produces a `mod` file intended as a starting point for use in [neuron](https://neuron.yale.edu/neuron/).

 The type of _systems biology_ models that we have in mind are autonomous ordinary differential equations (ODEs), while _neuron_ comprehensively models biochemistry and electrophysiology (action potentials etc.).
-These two different simulations have to be coupled (in neuron), so the produced `mod` file is really only an initial point; the user has to change thye file and make it work inside of neuron.
+These two different simulations have to be coupled (in neuron), so the produced `mod` file is really only an initial point; the user has to change the file and make it work inside of neuron.
+The user must also be aware of NEURONs units and make the necessary unit conversions.

-## VFGEN

-[VFGEN](https://github.com/WarrenWeckesser/vfgen) is a very useful tool that can reformat an ODE (given in its custom xml format) and convert it into various programming languages, including right hand side functions for two `C` solvers of ODEs.
-While doing so, it uses [GiNaC](https://ginac.de/) to calculate the model's Jacobian.
-The R script `sbtab_to_vfgen.R` converts an SBtab model to vfgen's `xml` format.

 Here is an interactive example:
 ```R